 The requirement to comply with relevant Procurement Laws remains.
-A contract voluntary award notice without competition must be published in Public Contracts Scotland where the exemption granted is above the £10,000 threshold but below the threshold for the application of Procurement Laws.
+A contract voluntary award notice without competition must be published in Public Contracts Scotland on a voluntary basis where the exemption granted is above the £10,000 threshold but below the threshold for the application of Procurement Laws.
 Where the exemption granted is above the threshold for the application of Procurement Laws, the procedures leading to the award under the Scottish Regulations must be followed.